okeshawarz/prospectus/draft5.md

 treatment; in this case, whether or not the housing unit was subject to rent control (if at the household level) or if units in the geographic area were subject to rent control (if at a higher level of aggregation).
-The American Housing Survey Metropolitan Area microdata set contains data down to the level of the zone, which is a contiguous geography consisting of 100,000 people.
+The American Housing Survey Metropolitan Area public-use microdata set contains data down to the level of the zone, which is a contiguous geography consisting of approximately 100,000 people.
 This is the unit this essay will primarily use, treating *zones* as rent controlled or non controlled.